Foreign Legion in the Balkans: 1915-1919

 ANZAC members in the Dardanelles in 1915.

-The four French regiments stayed two weeks at Camp Zeitenlik (2,5 miles / 4 km north of Salonika).
-Meanwhile, “SEDD-UL-BAHR 1915” and “KEREVES-DERE 1915” were inscribed on the flag of the 1er RMA.
+During their time at Camp Zeitenlik, the battle honors “SEDD-UL-BAHR 1915” and “KEREVES-DERE 1915” were inscribed on the colors of the 1er RMA.

-At the same time, Major Jean replaced Captain Homo and took command of the Foreign Legion Battalion.
-The Battalion was composed of 18 officers (among them some Italians) and 528 non-commissioned officers and legionnaires.
-The Battalion’s 12th Company would serve as a Disciplinary Company, for the whole regiment.
+Simultaneously, Major Jean succeeded Captain Homo as commander of the Foreign Legion Battalion.
+The unit now comprised 18 officers (including several Italians) and 528 non-commissioned officers and legionnaires.
+The Battalion’s 12th Company transformed into a Disciplinary Company, serving the entire regiment.

 • Commander: Major Jean